How to Recover Data from Broken/Dead iPad

 Run Wondershare Dr.Fone for iOS on your computer, then connect your broken iPad to computer.
 When it's detected, you'll get the interface as follows.
 There are two recovery modes: Recover from iOS Device, and Recover from iTunes Backup File.
 Try the first one next.

-For iPad with Retina display, iPad mini, The new iPad and iPad 2 (recover contacts, messages, notes, call history, calendars, reminders and Safari bookmarks):
+For iPad with Retina display, iPad mini, The new iPad and iPad 2 and the newer ones (recover contacts, messages, notes, call history, calendars, reminders and Safari bookmarks):

 For iPad 1 (recover camera roll, photo stream, photo library, contacts, messages, notes, call history, calendars, reminders, voice memos, and Safari bookmarks): You need to download a plug-in at first.